-Google Drive at U-M—including Google Team Drive—is a Core Service within the Google Apps for Education software available to eligible members of the university community.
+Google Drive at U-M—including Google shared drives—is a Core Service within the Google Apps for Education software available to eligible members of the university community.
 Drive is a document creation and collaboration application.
 It includes Google Documents, Presentations, Spreadsheets, Forms, and Drawings.

 Google Drive at U-M is a university contracted-for service.
 It is covered by the university’s Google Apps for Education agreement.
 It provides a secure environment within which to maintain or share the university's sensitive unregulated data, as well as some—but not all—types of sensitive regulated data.